EAguayodev/Officelite-coming-soon-site/README.md

 ## My process

 1. **Planning the HTML Structure**
-   - Listed the tags needed for the layout, including `header`, `main`, `section`, and `footer`.
+   - Listed the tags needed for the layout.
-   - Created a skeleton HTML structure to organize content and maintain semantic accessibility.
+   - Created a skeleton HTML structure to organize content.

 2. **Defining SCSS Classes**
    - Planned reusable class names for SCSS, ensuring a modular and scalable approach to styles.